Posted April 3, 2016.

 resources, and then still demands more.
 Families of addiction live under

-a cloud of deceit that surrounds addiction, not only the lying,
+a cloud of uncertainty and deception, not only the lying,

 betrayal, and manipulation of addiction, but also the deceit of the